yoyodyne-research/lejeudelamort/README.md

 # lejeudelamort

-An OSC server that drives an Adafruit Neotrellis in order to run the Game of Life (Death, actually) on it.
+An OSC server that drives an Adafruit Neotrellis in order to eventually run the Game of Life (Death, actually) on it.

 This guy is specially wired to work with